secretstartups/handbook/job-families/engineering/infrastructure/site-reliability-engineer/index.html.md

 Technical:
 1. Deep knowledge in 2 areas of expertise and general knowledge of all areas of expertise.
 Capable of mentoring Interns and Intermediate SREs in all areas and other SRE in their area of deep knowledge.
+1. Working knowledge of GitLab Product, including deep knowledge of groups which may be part of stable counterpart assignments.
-1. Contributes small improvements to the GitLab codebase to resolve issues
+1. Contributes small improvements to the GitLab codebase to resolve issues, especially within specific stable counterpart assignments.

 Execution:
-1. Identifies significant projects that result in substantial cost savings or revenue
+1. Identifies significant projects that result in substantial cost savings or revenue.
 1. Identifies changes for the product architecture from the reliability, performance and availability perspective with a data driven approach.
+1. Influences the product roadmap and works with engineering and product counterparts to influence improved resiliency and reliability of the Gitlab product.
 1. Proactively work on the efficiency and capacity planning to set clear requirements and reduce the system resources usage to make GitLab cheaper to run for all our customers.
 1. Identify parts of the system that do not scale, provides immediate palliative measures and drives long term resolution of these incidents.
 1. Identify Service Level Indicators (SLIs) that will align the team to meet the availability and latency objectives.

 Collaboration and Communication:
-1. Know a domain really well and radiate that knowledge through recorded demos, discussions in [DNA](/handbook/engineering/infrastructure/#design-and-automation-dna) meetings, or [Incident Reviews](/handbook/engineering/infrastructure/incident-review/)
+1. Know a domain really well and radiate that knowledge through recorded demos, discussions in [DNA](/handbook/engineering/infrastructure/#design-and-automation-dna) meetings, or [Incident Reviews](/handbook/engineering/infrastructure/incident-review/).
 1. Perform and run blameless RCAs on incidents and outages aggressively looking for answers that will prevent the incident from ever happening again.
+1. Act as a reliability champion within the product group and help train others in reliability best practices.
+1. Lead the team in performing incident reviews, root cause analyses, and production readiness reviews.

 Influence and Maturity:
 1. Set an example for team of SREs with positive and inclusive leadership and discussion on work.
 1. Show ownership of a major part of the infrastructure.
-1. Trusted to de-escalate conflicts inside the team
+1. Trusted to de-escalate conflicts inside the team.

 ### Staff Site Reliability Engineer